 1. Improved customer satisfaction

-While you can try and guess what the customer needs from your service reps, only interactions “in the field” can give you the true vision that you need.
-In some industries, that customer’s happiness can ultimately earn and save a company millions.
+While you can try and guess what the customer requires from your service reps, only interactions ‘in the field’ can give you the true vision that you need.
+In some industries, the customer’s happiness can ultimately earn and save a company millions.

 2. Improved training methods

-Most customer satisfaction centers have call recording, kind of similar to chat transcripts on live chat, and one of the most potent uses for this call recording is to record the best customer service interactions and use them to train the others.
-If a tough customer comes along and a great resolution come out of the interaction, it can be used as a case study and folded into part of the training program.
+Most customer-satisfaction centres have call recording – similar to chat transcripts on live chat – and one of the most potent uses for this call recording is to record the best customer-service interaction and use it to train others.
+If a difficult customer comes along and their problem is resolved to their satisfaction because of the interaction, it can be used as a case study and folded into part of the training programme.

-One of the greatest things about having an engaged customer base is the fact that those who are engaged will offer suggestions, ideas, and thoughts about every aspect of your company.
-By having management listen to those ideas, you can find yourself improving the training of your support agents.
+One of the greatest things about having an engaged customer base is the fact that those who are engaged will offer suggestions, ideas and thoughts about every aspect of your company.
+By asking management to listen to these ideas, you can find yourself improving the training of your support agents.

 3. Improved customer recovery

 Customer recovery.
-Nobody likes to hear those words, but it’s something which happens to those who have even the best intentions.
-Put simply, it’s the art of calling a mad customer off the ledge of going to another company or screaming at you.
+Nobody likes to hear these words, but it’s something that happens to those with even the best of intentions.
+Put simply, it’s the art of calling an angry customer off the ledge to prevent them going to another company or screaming at you.

 Everybody who’s ever been in customer service has faced an irate customer (often on a variety of channels).
-By listening to that customer’s concerns, the rep learns a little bit about how to handle the next interaction better.
+By listening to the customer’s concerns, the rep can learn a little bit about how to handle the next interaction more effectively.
 The best experience, sad to say, is through trial by fire.
 Through that fire, employees can grow.

-If everyone in your support team is dedicated to improving customer satisfaction levels by learning from customer interaction, motivation will rise because there will be a decrease in the number of angry customers with which to deal.
-Morale improves and employees motivation increases when they’re not feeling like arrows are fired at them in every interaction.
+If everyone in your support team is dedicated to improving customer-satisfaction levels by learning from customer interaction, motivation will rise because there will be a decrease in the number of angry customers with whom to deal.
+Morale improves and employees’ motivation increases when they’re not feeling as if arrows are fired at them during every interaction.

-More motivation yields improved customer service, which cycles around so that everyone within the organization benefits.
+More motivation yields improved customer service, which cycles around so that everyone within the organisation benefits.
 After all, a smile goes a long way to soothing the savage beast.

 5. Improved operational procedures

-When businesses are keen to learn from their customer support team, operational procedures begin to change.
-All of those great practices observed from interactions with customers become codified within the company culture.
+When businesses are keen to learn from their customer-support teams, operational procedures will begin to change.
+All of the best practices observed from interaction with customers will become codified within the company culture.
 These improved operational procedures can always be tweaked and adjusted to yield more success with customers and within the business.
-All it takes is the willingness to create and encourage adoption of new practices.
+All it takes is the willingness to create and encourage the adoption of new practices.

-In the end, having a customer support team that both listens and respects the customer is key to developing a great business culture.
-The experience you gain when you work with customers is the key to developing and maintaining a successful business.
+In the end, having a customer-support team that both listens and respects the customer is key to developing the perfect business culture.
+The experience that you gain when you work with customers is the key to developing and maintaining a successful business.